 Video: Wynton Marsalis Quintet rehearsing with Jared Grimes in Marciac

-On August 1, 2007, Wynton was rehearsing with his Quintet for the August 2, 2007, concert in Marciac.
-The following video-clip will take you behind the stages to appreciate how the musicians played and interacted together.
-Awesome tap dancer Jared Grimes was guest.
+On August 1, 2007, Wynton was in rehearsal with his Quintet for his August 2, 2007, concert at Jazz in Marciac.
+The following video-clip will take you behind the scenes to appreciate how the musicians played and interacted together.
+Master tap dancer: Jared Grimes was special guest.

 Quintet personnel was: Wynton Marsalis (trumpet); Walter Blanding (sax); Dan Nimmer (piano); Carlos Henriquez (bass); Ali Jackson (drums).